j0Shi82/last-war-manager/README.md

   - Hide all achieved technologies
 - **MESSAGES**
   - Ability to browse through messages with arrow keys
-  - Direkt links to combat and spy reports from the message root folder
+  - Direct links to combat and spy reports from the message root folder
 - **GALAXY**
   - Sending spy and obs drones from the galaxy view
   - Ability to browse through the galaxy using the arrow keys